ljeanner/azure-ipaas-workshop/docs/workshop.md

 ### Publish/Subscribe design pattern

 The Publish/Subscribe (Pub/Sub) design pattern enables a decoupled communication model where publishers send messages to a central broker, and subscribers receive only the messages they are interested in, based on topics subscriptions.

-This approach is well-suited for systems requiring loose coupling between components, such as event-driven architectures, when an application needs to broadcast information to multiple consumers, particularly if they operate independently, use different technologies, or have varying availability and response time requirements.
+This approach is well-suited for systems requiring loosely coupled components, such as event-driven architectures.
+It enables scenarios with  applications broadcasting information to multiple consumers, particularly if they operate independently, use different technologies, or have varying availability and response time requirements.

 <div class="info" data-title="Note">